 The aim of the CPD session is to share methodology, ideas and learning from Eco Drama’s four year arts-based outdoor learning project Out to Play, with a particular focus on the early years strand of the project and sharing activities which encourage creativity, wonder and curiosity for the natural world.

-During the session participants will explore how to integrate arts-based outdoor learning into the early years curriculum, how to re-imagine school grounds into a place of adventurous learning, and how to utilize creative learning methods such as drama, nature-based storytelling and imaginative play in order to engage young children with the natural world.
+During the session participants will explore how to integrate arts-based outdoor learning and play into the early years curriculum, how to re-imagine nursery grounds into a place of adventurous learning and how to utilize creative learning methods such as drama, nature-based storytelling and imaginative play in order to engage young children with the natural world.
 Participants will also be provided with their very own Early Years Out to Play Resource Pack which has just launched.